Our Therapies

 In therapeutic music sessions, children and young people create or experience live music on a wide range of instruments, individually or in groups.
 Musical activities can be tailored to promote dialogue, and the expression and release of tension.
 Their musical skills improve and the music evokes a mood or atmosphere, which helps the students to connect to their inner feelings.

-Eurythmy is expressive movement related to the sounds of both language and music.
-It’s an enjoyable artistic experience.
-Specific movements can be chosen to suit the needs of the individual students, targeted at physical, mental and emotional health.
-Results can be general vitality, lower tension levels or anxiety, enhanced coordination and spatial orientation, and improvement in circulation and breathing.
+Eurythmy is a movement art that expresses the sounds of both language and music.
+When developed as a therapy, specific movements are chosen to suit the needs of the individual students, targeted at physical, mental and emotional health.
+Results can include: increased vitality, lowered levels of stress or anxiety, enhanced coordination and spatial orientation, and improvement in circulation and breathing.

 Therapeutic Speech